Gabby Petito’s family files $50M suit against Utah police - NewsBreak

 On Sept.
 30, bodycam video from a different angle was released that shows Petito telling an officer that Laundrie grabbed her jaw, but she hit him “a couple times” first.

-Petito and Laundrie reportedly separated for the night, with Petito keeping the van and Laundrie getting lodging assistance from police.Ahmaud Arbery hate crimes trial brings life sentence
+Petito and Laundrie reportedly separated for the night, with Petito keeping the van and Laundrie getting lodging assistance from police.OU Assistant Coach Cale Gundy Resigns

 The bodycam footage is from Aug.
 12. Sometime around the end of that month, Gabby Petito was killed.
 Her remains were found in Wyoming on Sept.
 19.